Top 14 Venture Capital Firms for Real Estate Startups

 Image of Great Wave Ventures - Top VCs in Real Estate

-Great Wave Ventures is a New York-based, early-stage fund that invests in companies shaping the future of the "built world."
-They concentrate on startups in construction, real estate, and sustainability.
+Great Wave Ventures is a New York-based fund that invests in early-stage companies shaping the future of the "built world."
+They focus on seed and early venture rounds for startups in construction, real estate, and sustainability.

 • Industries of focus: Construction, Real Estate, Sustainability